 We now simulate our model forward for 200 years and analyze how global warming affects the world's economic geography.
 The effect of rising temperatures is location- and sector-specific.
-As a result, residents of particularly hard-hit locations may have an incentive to relocate, and local sectoral specialization may shift because of changing comparative advantage.
+As a result, residents of particularly hard-hit locations may have an incentive to relocate and local sectoral specialization may shift because of changing comparative advantage.
 Our goal is to document the spatial response of population, income per capita and specialization to global warming.
 We are also interested in the aggregate effects of climate change.
 Needless to say, the magnitude of spatial frictions affects the extent of these adjustments.
-In our baseline simulation we keep mobility frictions at their current levels.
+In our baseline simulation, we keep mobility frictions at their current levels.
 Given our interest in trade and specialization, we then explore the effects of higher or lower trade costs.

-4.1 Current Spatial Frictions
+4.1.
+Current spatial frictions

-Spatial distribution of population and output per capita.
-Figure 6 depicts the log difference of population in 2200 between the baseline with climate change and a counterfactual exercise with constant temperatures.
-Although the impact of climate change on population across the world is large and heterogeneous, with some regions doubling and others reducing by half their 2200 population, it does not dramatically affect the geography of the world's main population centers.11 Many of today's densest regions, such as western Europe, India, and eastern China, continue to be densely populated two centuries from now, whether the world experiences climate change or not.
+4.1.1.
+Spatial distribution of population and output per capita the geography of the world's main population centers.
+Many of today's densest regions, such as western Europe, India and eastern China, continue to be densely populated two centuries from now, whether the world experiences climate change or not.
 There are some significant climate-induced shifts though.
 Northern latitudes gain in population density, at the expense of regions such as the Arabian peninsula, northern India, western Australia, northern Africa, Brazil and Central America.
 In the regions that lose population, inland areas tend to be more impacted by rising temperatures than coastal areas.
 This could reflect temperatures rising less in regions close to oceans; it could also reflect the greater resilience of coastal agglomerations due to their better connectivity to the rest of the world.